-I made these coconut macaroons over the weekend – because I knew my not so little bro, Rishi, would love them (he’s also a big fan of my chocolate coconut cups).
-Rishi celebrated a milestone birthday this past weekend – his Quarter Century!!
-The celebrating lasted the entire weekend – we went out with his friends one night and then celebrated with family the next day.
-Here’s a picture of us
+I made these coconut macaroons over the weekend – because I knew my (not so little) brother, Rishi, would love them (he’s also a big fan of my chocolate coconut cups).
+Rishi celebrated a milestone birthday this past weekend – his quarter-century!!
+The celebrating lasted the entire weekend – we went out with his friends one night and then celebrated with the family the next day.
+Here’s a picture of us 🙂

 - Mix all of the ingredients together in a bowl.